nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0

-NCSDK-15494: Unable to build with RSA and ECIES-X25519 image encryptions Building MCUboot with either RSA and ECIES-X25519 image encryptions feature enabled is not possible.
+NCSDK-15494: Unable to build with RSA and ECIES-X25519 image encryptions Building MCUboot with either RSA or ECIES-X25519 image encryptions feature enabled is not possible.

   **Workaround:** To fix the issue, update the ``sdk-mcuboot`` repository by cherry-picking the upstream commits with the following hashes: ``7315e424b91503819307d33ebbc3140103470dd8`` and ``0f7db390d3537bff0feee20f900f9720f90f33f9``.